PrepareRI Spring Summit:

 Speakers: Onna Holland, RI School Counselor Fellow, RIDE

-Stacy Haines-Mayne, PrepareRI Ambassador and Director of Guidance at Exeter West Greenwich High School
+Stacy Haines-Mayne, PrepareRI Ambassador and Student Support Specialist at Exeter West Greenwich High School

 Recommended for: Educators, school leaders, district leaders, special education directors, school counselors, community based organizations at the middle and high school level.